Posted on Tuesday, June 17th, 2014 by Russ Fischer

-You made Olympus Has Fallen, which competed Sony’s film White House Down, made by Roland Emmerich.
-Was there any issue, like Sony saying the producers couldn’t hire you for this?
+You made Olympus Has Fallen, which competed with Sony’s film White House Down, made by Roland Emmerich.
+Due to that competition was there any issue with Sony?

 Oh (laughter), not really.
 I mean, no. I was more nervous, because when I signed on with Amy and everything, I thought [there might be some resistance], but my film wasn’t out yet.
 No, theirs wasn’t out yet, mine had come out.
 They had a meeting and Adele called about doing this film, so it was fine.
 I didn’t know what would have happened if that film would have came out first. (laughter) So, no, it’s just business.
 It’s just business.

 Can you give us your view of this film?
-We got the understanding there was a lot of character, a lot of dialogue, but then some really serious action.
+We’ve seen hints of character and dialogue, but primarily some really serious action.

 Oh yeah, intense action.
 When Jason and Todd and those guys asked for my take on it, my feeling was that it was more of a European-style film, a bit of a throwback to the 70’s where characters are allowed to breathe a little bit more.
 It takes its time and the heroes can be a little more interesting, and unexpected.
 I saw it as a struggle.
 Even the Westerns that I grew up with, the Sergio Leone [films] and all that, there was always a sort of anti-hero, a guy reluctant to pick up the gun again because he wants to help other people.
 And he does, he uses his skills for that.
 I saw it as that kind of film because I’m a contemporary filmmaker trying to find my own take on the movie.
 Nowadays there are more European films I find interesting.
 So I’m going to take that approach with this film, but a little bit of a throwback.

 Your description even makes Olympus Has Fallen sound like it was an urban Western.